Terms & Conditions

 The person booking, where they are booking on behalf of other people, is responsible for disseminating the appropriate information to those persons that we send them.
 For example, these Terms and Conditions, information pack including directions and on arrival the welcome pack provided within each tent, to ensure they are fully aware of the nature of the campsite, Health and Safety issues, the wider woodland, the facilities, and appropriate any clothing and footwear they require.

 At certain times of year, namely the school holidays, we do not accept adult only bookings of four or more people.
 This is a time that is predominately families with children.
 Nearly everybody appreciates why there is this restriction in school holidays, as the atmosphere is different and enters into the spirit of this request.
-These periods are clearly marked in the prices / availability calendar section of the website.
-Bonds may be asked against group bookings which contain children but are heavily weighted to adults – e.g 8 adults and 1 child.
+Bonds may be asked against group bookings and those that contain children but are heavily weighted to adults – e.g 8 adults and 1 child.
 We do not take Stag groups.
 Silent disco’s by arrangement, and they can’t be used after 11pm (as they are not silent, even though the music is).

 REFUNDABLE SECURITY BOND FOR ADULT ONLY BOOKINGS OF 4+ PEOPLE